MoserMichael/go_pprof_analyse/readme.md

         `curl 'http://localhost:6060/debug/pprof/block?seconds=3&debug=1'`
     </td>
     <td>
         `block` profile is a superset of `mutex.
-The stack traces of of blocking states are returned - for last three seconds
+The stack traces of calls that resulted in blocking states are returned - for last three seconds.
     </td>
   </tr>
 </table>